LawtonChilesRedCrossClub/website/README.md

 Purpose
 -------
-This guide explains the costs and setup steps if the club uses **Porkbun as the domain registrar** with **Cloudflare DNS**.
+This guide explains the costs and setup steps for **Porkbun as the domain registrar** with **Cloudflare DNS**.

 Cost Breakdown (.org domain)